 In Debian-based distributions, the required dependencies can be installed as follow:

-sudo apt install libjack-jackd2-dev libsndfile1-dev libcairo2-dev libfontconfig1-dev libx11-xcb-dev libxcb-util-dev libxcb-cursor-dev libxcb-xkb-dev libxkbcommon-dev libxkbcommon-x11-dev libxcb-keysyms1-dev libglib2.0-dev
+sudo apt install libjack-jackd2-dev libsndfile1-dev libcairo2-dev libfontconfig1-dev libx11-xcb-dev libxcb-util-dev libxcb-cursor-dev libxcb-xkb-dev libxkbcommon-dev libxkbcommon-x11-dev libxcb-keysyms1-dev libglib2.0-dev zenity

-For benchmarks, Ubuntu proposes a
+For benchmarks, Debian and Ubuntu provide a

 libbenchmark-dev package that does this.

 The process is as follows:

 - Clone the repository with all the submodules